 Best Microphone for YouTube: Top 5 Mics for YouTube Videos

 If you want your viewers to be glued to their screens then quality audio is just as important as quality video for your YouTube channel.
-People will watch your vlog because they want to hear what you have to say.
+People will watch your vlog because they want to hear what you are saying.
 It can be tempting to use the audio your camera records rather than buy a separate microphone.
 Unfortunately, the microphones built into most cameras will only record mediocre audio.
 In this case, we have researched and found out the following best microphones for YouTube videos based on its price and performance.
 Let’s check out now.

 Here are examples of some of the best external microphones for YouTube:

 The Snowball is especially good for vlogging from your webcam because it is easy to hook up to your computer using a USB port.
 It will record your audio simultaneously while you are using your webcam.
 The biggest drawback of the Snowball is that it needs to be close to you while your record.
 This combined with its larger size means that it will probably need to be in your shot.

 The Shotgun attaches to your DSLR camera and is great for capturing specific sounds, like dialogue, without a lot of background noise.
 To work well it needs to be pointing at the person who is speaking, and it should be fairly close to them as well.
 This means that the camera cannot be too far back from you while you vlog.

 3. Audio-Technica AT875R Line + Gradient Condenser Microphone - $240

 This microphone is similar to the ones you think of being mounted on boom poles on professional sets, and it can easily be mounted onto a pole and used the same way.
 This gradient condenser mic is good at picking up sound at a distance, and at only picking up sound coming from directly in front of it.
 If you are working alone then you can set this mic up on a stand so it is pointing at you, or if you have a friend to help you you can ask them to hold it on a boom pole.